 Pfizer Canada says that “out of abundance of caution,” it informed Health Canada that it has begun a system of “measured national allocation to wholesalers,” as the peak back-to-school refill period was arriving.
 (The EpiPen Jr is not currently part of the managed supply program.)

-On July 19, the federal Health Canada agency issued a statement saying it anticipates “there will be adequate supply of epinephrine auto-injectors in Canada to meet the needs of Canadians.”
+On July 19, the federal Health Canada agency issued a statement saying it anticipates “there will be adequate supply of epinephrine auto-injectors to meet the needs of Canadians.”
 It noted that Pfizer Canada expects the “measured allocation” to end by early October, 2019.

 The agency said a special interim order, put in place during the 2018 Canadian EpiPen shortage, remains in effect and allows for the U.S. Auvi-Q auto-injector.
 “Health Canada will not hesitate to facilitate the import of additional international supply if needed,” the agency said.